This page outlines the likely impacts of climate change on our coastal areas and how central and local government are preparing for these impacts.

-The global average sea level rose about 17 cm last century, at an average rate of 1.7 mm per year.
-From 1993 to 2010 the global average sea level rose at an average rate of about 3.2 mm per year.
+The global average sea level rose about 19 cm between 1901 and 2010, at an average rate of 1.7 mm per year.
+From 1993 to 2016 the global average sea level rose at an average rate of about 3.4 mm per year.

 Due to the influence of regional climate trends and gravitational effects, sea level does not rise uniformly around the globe.
-Sea levels in New Zealand rose by 17 centimetres last century and on average by 1.7 mm per year over the last 40 years.
+Sea levels in New Zealand rose on average by 1.7 mm per year from 1900 to 2008.

 The impacts of climate change on our coast

 Much of New Zealand’s urban development and infrastructure is located in coastal areas.
 This makes it vulnerable to coastal hazards such as coastal erosion, inundation (flooding) by the sea and sea-level rise.

 Climate change is likely to bring the following changes: